Yohana379/faydahealth-hackathon2025/README.md

 repeating tests, and hospitals will save time and resources.
 Most importantly, people will receive more consistent and effective care across the country.

 # Planned Solution:-
-We’re building a mobile app that connects patient medical records to their Fayda ID, creating a digital health profile that moves with the person—no matter where they go.
+We’re building a mobile app that connects patient medical records to their Fayda ID, creating a digital health profile that moves with the person no matter where they go.
 Health professionals will be able to quickly pull up a patient’s history using their Fayda number, making it easier to understand past treatments, medications, and diagnoses.
 The app will be simple, secure, and usable even in low-resource settings.

 # Role of Fayda in HealthTech:-